“How do I know my metal roof won’t puncture during a hailstorm?”

 ASTM E2140 – Standard Test Method for Water Penetration of Metal Roof Panel Systems by Static Water Pressure Head

 During this test, the roof panel system is completely submerged under water to test its ability as a water barrier.
 This test method is intended to evaluate water-barrier (not water-shedding) roof system joints and details.
-These systems are also referred to as hydrostatic roof systems, or roofing with a pitch below 2/12.
+These systems are also referred to as hydrostatic roof systems (roofs with a slope below 2/12).

 UL 790 – Standard Test Methods for Fire Tests of Roof Coverings

-After testing has been completed, materials can be given one of three classes of fire ratings:
+After testing, roof materials are given one of three fire ratings:

 - Class A – “Roof coverings are effective against severe fire test exposures.
 Under such exposures, roof coverings of this class afford a high degree of fire protection to the roof deck, do not slip from position, and are not expected to produce flying brands.”